OI-wiki/i18n/docs/misc/expression.md

 The recursive method is to split the expression into an expression tree as shown in the figure, and then perform operations on the tree from bottom to top. ![](./images/bet.png)

-[Tree traversal](../graph/tree-basic.md#_10) on expression tree can get different types of expressions:
+[Tree traversals](../graph/tree-basic.md#_10) on expression trees can get different types of expressions:

 - Preorder traversal corresponding to prefix expressions (Polish Notation)
 - Middle order traversal corresponds to infix expression